 - After that, the chart will look as follows.

-- Finally, you can add a chart title, remove the vertical axis, add data labels, and remove the chart gridlines to get a similar result as earlier.
+- Finally, you can change the chart title, remove the vertical axis, add data labels, and remove the chart gridlines to get a similar result as earlier.

-3. Create a Histogram Using PivotChart in Excel
+4. Create a Histogram Chart Using PivotChart in Excel

 Alternatively, you can insert a PivotChart to modify it to a histogram by following the steps below.

-- Then enter the location for the PivotChart and click OK.
+- You can see that the whole range will be selected automatically with the header row.
+Then, enter the location for the PivotChart to be placed and click OK.
 This will insert a PivotChart along with PivotTable.

-- Next, drag the Score field to the Axis and Values areas.
+- Next, drag the Quantity Sold field to the Rows and Values areas.

-- After that, click on Sum of Score in the Values area and go to the Value Field Settings.
+- After that, click on Sum of Quantity Sold in the Values area and go to the Value Field Settings.

 - Now change the type of calculation to Count and click OK.